 When top-of-the-range phones reach $1,000, paying $200 for one must mean it’s rubbish, right?
 Wrong, and in the case of the Honor 7X, very wrong indeed.
 Honor has impressed us with its low-cost phones before, but the 7X goes way beyond anything it has released at this price before.
 In fact, it undercuts the Honor 6X, the model it replaces.

-For your $200 you get a metal-bodied smartphone with an 18:9 aspect ratio screen, measuring 5.93-inches and with a 2,160 x 1,080 pixel resolution, giving you the very desirable large screen and compact body experience.
+For your $200 you get a metal-bodied smartphone with an 18:9 aspect ratio screen measuring 5.93-inches and 2,160 x 1,080 pixel resolution, giving you the very desirable large screen and compact body experience.
 That is the same deal you’ll find on the LG V30, the Galaxy S8, and the OnePlus 5T.
 Phones that cost two or three times more.

-Naturally, the Honor 7X isn’t a high-performance gaming machine, but it holds its own with a Kirin 659 processor and 2GB of RAM, plus 32GB of internal memory.
-That is the base model in the U.S., while in the U.K. the Honor 7X has 4GB of RAM and 64GB of storage memory, but costs a little more at 270 British pounds.
+Naturally, the Honor 7X isn’t a high-performance gaming machine, but it holds its own thanks to a Kirin 659 processor and 2GB of RAM, plus 32GB of internal memory.
+That is the base model in the U.S., while in the U.K. the Honor 7X has 4GB of RAM and 64GB of storage memory, but costs a little more.

-You may expect a simple camera on the Honor 7X.
-No, it’s a dual-lens setup with a 16-megapixel main cam and 2-megapixel secondary lens, ready to shoot bokeh-style shots that look professional.
+You may expect a simple camera on the Honor 7X, but you’d be mistaken.
+It has a dual-lens setup with a 16-megapixel main cam and 2-megapixel secondary lens that’s ready to shoot bokeh-style shots that look professional.
 Software tweaks have sped up performance and improved low-light photography over the Honor 6X, and it’s great for taking pictures to share online.
 The selfie camera even has cute face filters built right into it.